There are several reasons people can feel like they are not accomplishing enough.

-Perhaps we have set out goals too high, before we are ready to work on them.
+Perhaps we have set out goals too high before we are ready to work on them.

 I feel like I’m not accomplishing enough… what should I do?

-Math and science are not my strong points, so I will not be applying for the next space shuttle mission anytime soon.
+Therefore, I will not be applying for the next space shuttle mission soon.

-Too often people get themselves in positions where they either set a goal, or agree when a goal is set for them.
+Too often, people get themselves in positions where they either set a goal or agree to a goal set for them.

-They may actually try very hard to accomplish what has been set out for them.
+They may actually try very hard to accomplish what they have set out for them.